IHE/ITI.MHDS/input/pagecontent/volume-1.md

 </div>
 **Figure 1:50.1-1: MHDS Registry Actor Diagram**

-Table 1:50.1-1 lists the transactions for each actor directly involved in the MHDS Profile.
+Table 1:50.1-1 lists the transactions for each actor directly defined in the MHDS Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).
+This does not include the transactions defined in the grouped profiles, which are defined in those grouped profiles.

 **Table 1:50.1-1: MHDS Profile - Actors and Transactions**